tresorsawasawa/Stock_Metrics/README.md

 ![stocks-metrics](./src/stock_metrics.gif)
 ## Description

 > "Stock Metrics" is a website that allows users to track list of all traded and non-traded stocks within the Financial Modeling Prep API.
-Symbol, name, price are all included for each company on the list.
+Symbol, name, price are all included for each company on the list

 This project is built with: